pabletecodes/pabletecodes.github.io/_posts/2024-07-07-test-code-smells.md

+---
+title: "Improving Code Design by Identifying Test Code Smells"
+excerpt: "If your code is hard to test, there's probably a problem with your design.
+Don't fix your tests, fix your code!"
+---

 In [Fixing Design with Tests](https://youtu.be/fsvRXOADWnw?si=xvfEjKQLWSgi8fP8), Michael Feathers makes a very interesting point:

 > the ease and test design should be a side effect of having good design around the thing that you’re testing